justinhennessy/100-days-of-code/log.md

     plt.show()
 ```

-`mean, trimmed mean and weighted mean` - discovered there are many different wants to calculate the `mean` and different ways to use it. `trimmed mean` is simply your feature sorted, then you removed the top % percent from both the high and low ends which makes `trimmed mean` `robust`. `weighted mean` I am not completely sure on yet so haven't used it.
+`mean, trimmed mean and weighted mean` - discovered there are many different ways to calculate the `mean` and different ways to use it. `trimmed mean` is simply your feature sorted, then you removed the top % percent from both the high and low ends which makes `trimmed mean` `robust`. `weighted mean` I am not completely sure on yet so haven't used it.

 `Robust` - so apparently in statistics, something that isn't sensitive to outliners (ie extreme values) is considered `robust`.